-Silverfish dislike the smell of cedar, so one good natural preventive method is to make a spray using cedarwood essential oil (10 drops to 4 ounces of water, shake gently before each use) and spray in damp corners and/or in closets and near bookshelves.
+Silverfish dislike the smell of cedar, so one good natural preventive method is to make a spray using cedarwood essential oil (10 drops to 4 ounces of water, shake gently before each use).
+Spray in damp corners and/or in closets and near bookshelves.
 You can also spray down your rugs and upholstery.
-Another method is to drop the essential oil onto several cotton balls in an open glass container (such as a votive candle holder) and place where the scent will be diffused through the air.
-Bonus: cedarwood is also a good flea and tick preventive.
+Another method is to drop the essential oil onto several cotton balls in an open glass container (such as a votive candle holder), and place it where the scent will be diffused through the air.
 Cedarwood shavings can also be used.

-Silverfish also dislike the smell of bay leaves; crush them and tie up in muslin bags and leave in drawers, closets and corners.
+Silverfish also dislike the smell of bay leaves.
+Crush dried bay leaves, and tie them up in muslin bags to place in drawers, closets, and corners.

 How long do silverfish live?

-Silverfish can live up to 8 years (how terrifying is it that there are insects that can live this long?) and can reproduce frequently in their lifetime.
+Silverfish can live up to eight years and can reproduce frequently in their lifetime.